To sign-up, download Melodics for free and follow the instructions in the app to create your account.

 View a list of all supported devices here.

-Most controller’s transport controls will work in Melodics.
-If not, try hitting “Revert all mappings” and reselect your controller from the dropdown menu if available.
+Most instrument’s transport controls will work in Melodics.
+If not, try hitting “Revert all mappings” and reselect your instrument from the dropdown menu if available.

 Easy.
 Go to the “Settings” screen, and on the right under the list of connected devices there’s an option to “Revert all mappings” – just click that.

 In the settings screen, you'll find a range of settings for your audio output.